ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch25.md

   <https://arxiv.org/abs/1811.12808>.

-- Additional information on the central limit theorem for inde- Â pendent and identically distributed random variables:
+- Additional information on the central limit theorem for inde- pendent and identically distributed random variables:
   <https://en.wikipedia.org/wiki/Central_limit_theorem>.

 - For more on the Berryâ€"Esseen theorem: